Permanent Retainer: Advantages & Disadvantages

-A permanent retainer is a metal wire that attaches to your teeth to create permanent or fixed retainers.
+A permanent retainer is a metal wire attaches to your teeth to create permanent or fixed retainers.
 This wire is usually smooth and solid sometimes.
 It has a braided texture.
-It is linked to your teeth and adjusted to your bite to keep them from shifting or becoming crooked.
+It is linked to your teeth and adjusted to your bite to keep them from cropping.

 If you’re having trouble sticking to your orthodontist’s detachable retainer requirements, they may recommend a permanent retainer.
 However, the bonding substance needs a particular tooth surface area to secure the retainer.